EDUCBA

 • Information Retrieval

 The subsets of information from a database for analytical applications and transaction processing can be retrieved using a structured query language.
-Select, update, create, insert, alter, delete, add, etc. are the most commonly used structured query language elements.
+Select, update, create, insert, alter, delete, add, etc., are the most commonly used structured query language elements.

-• Other applications that are important
+• Other important applications

 Example: